apache/solr/README_v2.md

 folder included on your command path.
 To test this, issue a "java -version" command from your shell (command prompt) and verify that the Java version is 11 or later.

-Download the Apache Solr distribution, from http://solr.apache.org/.
-FIXME link??
+Download the Apache Solr distribution, from https://solr.apache.org/downloads.html.
 Unzip the distribution to a folder of your choice, e.g. C:\solr or ~/solr Alternately, you can obtain a copy of the latest Apache Solr source code directly from the Git repository: